The most popular abandonware applications

 Turbo Assembler (TASM)

 Turbo Assembler, often referred to as TASM, is an x86 assembler for MS-DOS and Microsoft Windows.
-As a key component of Borland's suite of development tools, TASM was packaged alongside Turbo Debugger (TD), forming the Turbo Assembler/Turbo Debugger (TASM/TD) bundle.
-Turbo Assembler was favored for its speed and compatibility with the popular ...
+It was part of the Turbo Assembler/Turbo Debugger (TASM/TD) package that Borland released as part of their Turbo Assembler product line.
+Borland was a software company known for its development tools during the 1980s and 1990s.

 Deluxe Paint 2